In this article

 5. Derivatives used only to hedge, not as speculative instruments.
 Systematic use of options or other derivatives beyond hedging an existing position classifies as professional activity.

-Ordinals trading carries additional risk relative to Bitcoin holding.
+Ordinals trading carries more risk than Bitcoin holding.
 Inscription markets are less liquid and more volatile.
-Collectors who rotate frequently between collections and take short-term positions should assess their activity pattern carefully against all five criteria before assuming the private-investor exemption applies.
+If you rotate frequently between collections and take short-term positions, assess your activity pattern against all five criteria before you assume the private-investor exemption applies.

 AMLO-FINMA cross-border ordinal transfers

 AMLO Art.
 51 requires FINMA-supervised Swiss financial intermediaries to apply anti-money-laundering due diligence to transactions involving digital assets with economic value.
-This applies to cross-border transfers routed through Swiss-regulated exchanges or brokers, not to private peer-to-peer wallet transfers.
+This catches cross-border transfers routed through Swiss-regulated exchanges or brokers.
+It does not catch private peer-to-peer wallet transfers.

-If you receive an inscription purchased on a foreign marketplace via a FINMA-supervised Swiss custodian, that intermediary is subject to AMLO obligations including identity verification and transaction monitoring above FINMA's thresholds.
+If you receive an inscription purchased on a foreign marketplace via a FINMA-supervised Swiss custodian, that intermediary owes AMLO obligations including identity verification and transaction monitoring above FINMA's thresholds.
 For high-value inscriptions transferred through such a channel, expect the intermediary to apply enhanced due diligence per AMLO Art.
 6.

-Practical context for self-custody users: if you sign a transaction offline using Coldcard with Sparrow Wallet via PSBT (Partially Signed Bitcoin Transaction) to transfer an inscription between your own wallets, you are not an AMLO-regulated intermediary and the intermediary obligations do not apply to you directly.
-You do, however, need to document the transfer for your tax file, particularly if the inscription changes CHF value materially between your acquisition and transfer dates.
+If you sign a transaction offline using Coldcard with Sparrow Wallet via PSBT (Partially Signed Bitcoin Transaction) to move an inscription between your own wallets, you are not an AMLO-regulated intermediary and the intermediary obligations do not bind you directly.
+You still need to document the transfer for your tax file, particularly if the inscription's CHF value shifts materially between your acquisition and transfer dates.

-For a deeper look at self-custody techniques compatible with PSBT workflows, see how to create Bitcoin ordinal inscriptions.
+For self-custody techniques compatible with PSBT workflows, see how to create Bitcoin ordinal inscriptions.

 DBG Art.
 16 Abs.
 3 capital-gains exemption and ordinal sales

 An inscription is movable.
-It is held as a private asset if you qualify as a private investor under the five-indicator test above.
-ESTV has not issued a specific ruling extending or limiting this exemption to ordinal inscriptions as a distinct asset class.
-The Swiss Blockchain Federation 2026 Tax Framework Review treats digital assets broadly as movable private assets but does not address inscription sub-classes explicitly.
+You hold it as a private asset if you qualify as a private investor under the five-indicator test above.
+ESTV has not issued a ruling extending or limiting this exemption to ordinal inscriptions as a distinct asset class.
+The Swiss Blockchain Federation 2026 Tax Framework Review treats digital assets broadly as movable private assets but skips inscription sub-classes.

 The working position: a private investor's gain from selling an inscription should fall within DBG Art.
 16 Abs.
-3. That position has not been confirmed by an ESTV circular, a Federal Tax Appeals Court ruling, or a cantonal Steuerkommission decision as of 2026-06.
-It is an application of the general framework by analogy to an asset class that did not exist when the framework was drafted.
+3. No ESTV circular, Federal Tax Appeals Court ruling, or cantonal Steuerkommission decision confirms it as of 2026-06.
+It is the general framework applied by analogy to an asset class that did not exist when the framework was drafted.

-If you sell inscriptions at material CHF gains, this unsettled status is a reason to consult a licensed Steuerberater before filing.
+If you sell inscriptions at material CHF gains, the unsettled status is reason enough to consult a licensed Steuerberater before you file.

 Worked example mint hold sell

 Facts.
-Mohamed mints one Bitcoin inscription in January 2024 at a total cost of 0.003 BTC (covering the inscription fee and on-chain transaction fees), equivalent to approximately CHF 180 at the January 2024 spot rate.
+Mohamed mints one Bitcoin inscription in January 2024 at a total cost of 0.003 BTC (inscription fee plus on-chain transaction fees), roughly CHF 180 at the January 2024 spot rate.
 He holds the inscription in self-custody through December 31, 2025, and sells it on a marketplace in March 2026 for CHF 25,000 net of marketplace fees.

 Capital gain on sale in 2026.
 Gross CHF proceeds: CHF 25,000.
 Acquisition cost: CHF 180.
 Gain: CHF 24,820.
 Mohamed is a private investor.
 He has held the inscription for over two years, well beyond six months.
-His total annual trading volume is minimal relative to his portfolio.
+His total annual trading volume is minimal against his portfolio.
 He uses no leverage.
-His annual income from employment substantially exceeds his inscription gains.
+His employment income substantially exceeds his inscription gains.
 He uses no derivatives.

 Applying DBG Art.
 16 Abs.
 3 by analogy: the gain is tax-free at federal and cantonal level.
 CHF 24,820 is Mohamed's to keep.

 No ESTV circular confirms this result for inscriptions specifically.
 Mohamed documents his holding period, his five-indicator assessment, and the marketplace sale receipts.
-He consults a Steuerberater before filing his 2026 return, given the unsettled nature of the inscription-specific framework.
+He consults a Steuerberater before filing his 2026 return, given the unsettled inscription-specific framework.

 Satoshi rarity premiums and the valuation problem

 Inscriptions on rare satoshis command premiums beyond the inscription content itself.
-An inscription on a satoshi from the first 1,000 blocks, or on an "uncommon" first-sat-of-a-block, or on an "epic" first-sat-of-a-halving-epoch, may trade at a multiple of comparable inscriptions on common satoshis.
-The rarity tier system is defined at docs.ordinals.com and explored in depth in Bitcoin satoshi rarity.
+An inscription on a satoshi from the first 1,000 blocks, or on an "uncommon" first-sat-of-a-block, or on an "epic" first-sat-of-a-halving-epoch, can trade at a multiple of comparable inscriptions on common satoshis.
+The rarity tier system is defined at docs.ordinals.com and explored in Bitcoin satoshi rarity.

-Swiss tax law has no mechanism to recognise rarity premiums as a distinct valuation category.
+Swiss tax law has no mechanism that recognises rarity premiums as a distinct valuation category.
 You cannot declare an inscription at a discount because its rarity premium is speculative.
-You declare it at December 31 fair market value, which for a rare-sat inscription means the prices at which comparable assets actually traded on that date, including any rarity premium buyers paid.
+You declare it at December 31 fair market value, which for a rare-sat inscription means the prices at which comparable assets actually traded on that date, rarity premium and all.

-This creates a practical documentation challenge for high-rarity inscriptions with thin secondary markets.
+This creates a documentation problem for high-rarity inscriptions with thin secondary markets.
 If no comparable sale occurred near December 31, you have limited data to anchor your valuation.
-Conservative practice in such cases is to use the last available arm's-length transaction price plus your own assessment of market movement since that date, documented in writing.
+Conservative practice: use the last available arm's-length transaction price plus your own assessment of market movement since that date, documented in writing.
 This is genuinely unsettled territory.

 What to do right now